June 05, 2017

 instances, and joining the applicative values with the test body values,

-here constrained to be the same monadic type m
+here constrained to be the same monadic type m.
+Note that

 Applicative is a super class of Monad since GHC 7.10.